mdx-workshop/mdx-submissions21/paper.md

 ### Frequency-wise convolutions

-In the spectral branch, we use frequency-wise convolution, dividing the number of frequency bins by 4 with every layer.
+In the spectral branch, we use frequency-wise convolutions, dividing the number of frequency bins by 4 with every layer.
 For simplicity we drop the highest bin, giving 2048 frequency bins after the STFT.
 The input of the 5th layer has 8 frequency bins, which we reduce to 1 with a convolution with a kernel size of 8 and no padding.